bevchou/bevchou.github.io/_posts/2018-04-04-responsive-website-with-liquid-cats.md

 ---
 <div class="responsive-container"><iframe src="https://player.vimeo.com/video/264161984" width="640" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

 There is a rule of physics that says cats are able to take the shape of any container.
 I'm proving that it's true, even in the browser.
-[SEE FOR YOURSELF HERE!!](http://itp.beverlychou.com/hacking-the-browser/w2-responsive-site/) Keep reading to see how I did it.
+[CLICK HERE TO SEE FOR YOURSELF!!](http://itp.beverlychou.com/hacking-the-browser/w2-responsive-site/) Keep reading to see how I did it.

 <!--more-->